Saying no to a job offer? Yeah, it’s a bit of a tightrope walk. You want to stay on good terms with the company, but also be real about your decision.

 Subject line for declining job offer

-What is a subject line?
+What is an email subject line?

 Examples of effective subject lines: